lvclark/bioc-intro/_episodes/23-starting-with-r.md

 # Vectors and data types

-A vector is the most common and basic data type in R, and is pretty much the workhorse of R. A vector is composed by a series of values, which can be either numbers or characters.
+A vector is the most common and basic data type in R, and is pretty much the workhorse of R. A vector is composed by a series of values, which are usually either numbers or characters.
 We can assign a series of values to a vector using the `c()` function.
 For example we can create a vector of animal weights and assign it to a new object `weight_g`: